 The assessed rate of increase in ocean heat content is given in Section 5.2.2 (Table 5.1).
-Table SM5.1 is the supplementary information to support the new observational assessment in the two depth layers 0-700 m and 700-2000 m and their very likely ranges.
-Fluxes in W m-2 are averaged over the Earth's entire surface area.
+The table below (Table SM5.1) is the supplementary information to support the new observational assessment in the two depth layers 0-700 m and 700-2000 m and their very likely ranges.
+Fluxes in Wm-2 are averaged over the Earth's entire surface area.
 The four periods cover earlier and more recent trends; the 2005-2017 period has the most complete interior ocean data coverage and the greatest consistency between estimates, while longer trends are better for distinguishing between forced changes and internal variability.
-These observationallyestimated rates come from an assessment of the recent research.
+These observationally-estimated rates come from an assessment of the recent research.

 Section 5.2.2 (Table 5.1) also has estimates of the spread of the ocean heat content change for the same periods as the observational assessments and the background for that part of Table 5.1 is in the second table below (Table SM5.2).
-The Coupled Model Intercomparison Project Phase 5 (CMIP5) Earth System Model (ESM) estimates are based on a combined 28-member ensemble of historical, Representative Concentration Pathway (RCP)2.6 and RCP8.5 simulations.
+The CMIP5 ESM estimates are based on a combined 28-member ensemble of historical, RCP2.6 and RCP8.5 simulations.

-Table SM5.1 | NaN means missing value, in effect the depth layer is unavailable for this ocean heat content product.
+Table SM5.1: NaN means missing value, in effect the depth layer is unavailable for this ocean heat content product.
 The data sets are drawn from range of websites or other sources and are estimates of ocean heat uptake that have been updated from published methods.
-The references are from Palmer et al. 2007; Domingues et al. 2008; Roemmich and Gilson, 2009; Hosoda et al. 2010; Levitus et al. 2012; Lyman and Johnson, 2014; Von Schuckmann et al. 2014; Cheng et al. 2017; Ishii et al. 2017; and Johnson et al. 2018.
+The references are from (Palmer et al., 2007; Domingues et al., 2008; Roemmich and Gilson, 2009; Hosoda et al., 2010; Levitus et al., 2012; Lyman and Johnson, 2014; Von Schuckmann et al., 2014; Cheng et al., 2017; Ishii et al., 2017; Johnson et al., 2018).